unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Highlight.md

 # Highlight Settings

-Highlighting specular light area is an important element of animation production and toon shaders.
+The ability to display specular highlights in a cel-animation-like manner is essential for Toon Shaders.
 The **Unity Toon Shader** provides a wide variety of expressions with controllability to illuminate the area independently of light color and intensity for impressive cel-shading.

 <img src="images/InspectorHighlightSettings.png" width="573">
 <br/><br/>